Updated July 10, 2023

-Once you’ve identified the risks associated to the project, your next step is to analyze and evaluate each risk to determine their effect on the successful completion of the project.
-Risks should be analyzed and evaluated considering the following 2 criteria:
+Once you’ve identified the risks associated with the project, your next step is to analyze and evaluate each risk to determine its effect on the successful completion of the project.
+Risks should be analyzed and evaluated considering the following two criteria:

 - Level of Impact

-Project managers are urged to rate each risk listed into the risk register on the scale of low, moderate, and high likely occurrence rate and low, moderate, and high seriousness of impact rate.
-They can create a matrix to chart out these evaluations so as to gain a wholesome idea about the risks and their influence on the project.
+Project managers are urged to rate each risk listed in the risk register on the low, moderate, and high likely occurrence rate and low, moderate, and high seriousness of impact rate.
+Then, they can create a matrix to chart these evaluations to gain a wholesome idea about the risks and their influence on the project.

 Identifying Risk Triggers

-Broadly divide your team into subgroups that will take care of each risk, should they occur as you have predicted them to be.
-These subgroups will have to study their risks in a deeper sense and recognize the triggers for these risks and signs of warning, which can tell the project team that their project is running into danger.
+Broadly divide your team into subgroups that will take care of each risk, should they occur as you have predicted.
+These subgroups will have to study their risks deeper and recognize the triggers for these risks and signs of warning, which can tell the project team that their project is in danger.

 At this stage, the project manager can determine the roles and responsibilities that each team and the team members take up when faced with a risk scenario.
-Authoritative power is given to individuals to manage and settle the budgets for each risk and they are responsible for coming up with ideas and a plan for those ideas, with the project manager in tow.
+First, authoritative power is given to individuals to manage and settle the budgets for each risk.
+Then, they are responsible for coming up with ideas and a plan for those ideas, with the project manager in tow.

-Roles and responsibilities can be distributed based on the department, working title, or expertise of the individual or team.
-Try and include all project stakeholders as well to gain their insight and expertise on the project risk management plan.
-These individuals can even highly contribute to identification of these risk triggers that can be enlisted later on in the project risk management plan.
+Roles and responsibilities can be distributed based on the individual or team’s department, working title, or expertise.
+Try and include all project stakeholders to gain their insight and expertise on the project risk management plan.
+These individuals can even highly contribute to identifying these risk triggers that can be enlisted later in the project risk management plan.

 Brainstorming for Solution Ideas

-Each team now takes up their risks and brainstorms into ideas that subdue the threats.
-These should be preventive measures or contingency plans taken by the team at the start of the project, to decrease or eliminate the effects these risks have on the completion of the project.
-The team should think about tapping the opportunities that come their way, as mentioned in the project plan in the planning phase of the project life cycle.
+Each team now takes risks and brainstorms ideas that subdue the threats.
+These should be preventive measures or contingency plans taken by the team at the start of the project to decrease or eliminate the effects these risks have on the completion of the project.
+The team should think about tapping the opportunities that come their way, as mentioned in the project plan in the project life cycle planning phase.

-Opportunities are most often the positive risks in the project and, more so often, these opportunities can in fact neutralize the negative risks that we focus on.
-Project managers should urge the project risk management team, through ways of the project risk management plan, to pay close attention to even the opportunities to mitigate risks.
+Opportunities are often the positive risks in the project,, and, more so often, these opportunities can neutralize the negative risks that we focus on.
+Therefore, project managers should urge the project risk management team to pay close attention to even the opportunities to mitigate risks through ways of the project risk management plan.

-Based on the collective ideas that comes from the various departments and minds that have worked on it, the project manager then needs to make a decision as to frame a plan of action (POA) for the solutions.
-This is what we will discuss in the next step, which is the Creating a Plan!
+Based on the collective ideas from the various departments and minds that have worked on it, the project manager then needs to decide to frame a plan of action (POA) for the solutions.
+We will discuss this in the next step: Creating a Plan!

 Creating a Plan

-The risks are identified, the possible solutions or measures are taken into account, what is left to create is an action plan for these.
-This action plan is the fundamental unit of the project risk management plan, and for a project manager owning this plan, they will need to document all the possible solutions to all the different risks identified across the project.
-These plans are basically risk mitigation strategies in ploy to keep the risks at bay.
+The risks are identified, the possible solutions or measures are taken into account, and what is left to create is an action plan for these.
+This action plan is the fundamental unit of the project risk management plan.
+For a project manager owning this plan, they will need to document all the possible solutions to all the different risks identified across the project.
+These plans are risk mitigation strategies to keep the risks at bay.

-- Preventative – This type of strategy answers the question: “what should you do now?”
-This strategy is designed in a manner so as to reduce the likelihood of the risk or seriousness of the risk way before the risk is even realized.
+- Preventative – This strategy answers the question: “what should you do now?”
+This strategy is designed to reduce the likelihood or seriousness of the risk before the risk is even realized.

-- Contingency – These are planned actions in the event of the risk being realized.
+- Contingency – These are planned actions when the risk is realized.
 In short, it answers the question: “what should be done if…?”

-The risks that are at the highest priority will need to be attended to first by the project manager and their mitigation plans need to be realized before the project starts, or as per the action plan.
-The risks with a lower priority can be taken care of later, but cannot be ignored or neglected.
+The risks at the highest priority will need to be attended to first by the project manager, and their mitigation plans need to be realized before the project starts or as per the action plan.
+The risks with a lower priority can be taken care of later but cannot be ignored or neglected.

-The risk register should record and document all the risks, the assignee’s to the risks, the action plan to be implemented, and cost associated to these risks.
+The risk register should record and document all the risks, the assignees to the risks, the action plan to be implemented, and the cost associated with these risks.

 Monitoring and Reviewing Risks

-While the project proceeds as per the project plan, alongside runs the project risk management plan, taking care of all the risks that the project might encounter on its way to completion.
-Since all the proceeds of the project risk management plan is documented in the risk register, it’s important to review this document at regular intervals of time.
+While the project proceeds as per the project plan, the project risk management plan runs, taking care of all the risks that the project might encounter on its way to completion.
+Since all the proceeds of the project risk management plan are documented in the risk register, it’s important to review this document regularly.
 Consider the review period to be fortnightly.

 Project risk management is an iterative process and should be seamlessly woven into the management of your entire project.
-It should be closely integrated to the issue management framework because unresolved issues slowly succeed to become potential risks.
+In addition, it should be closely integrated into the issue management framework because unresolved issues slowly succeed in becoming potential risks.